starchturrets/windows-shenanigans/guide.md

 Activate it, and click the display status button.
 Then paste in the GUIDs of the ASR rules you wish to activate in the left column and 1 in the right column to activate them.
 You can get the GUIDs from here: https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.
 It is possible that it could interfere with your workflow but I personally haven't noted any issue with just turning all of them on.

 - Disable VBA Macros.
 - Use Attack Surface Reduction rules

-# MDAG / Windows Sandbox for untrusted URLs / executables
+# Windows Sandbox for untrusted EXEs

+- Make sure you meet the prerequisites for installation: https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview#prerequisites
+- If so, you can enable it by going to Turn Windows Features on or off > Windows Sandbox.
+Select it, click ok, then restart the computer if prompted.